A living book about agentic workflows, agent orchestration, and agentic scaffolding

 Several other frameworks share architectural patterns with OpenClaw:

-LangChain (https://python.langchain.com/) provides composable building blocks for LLM applications.
+LangChain (https://docs.langchain.com) provides composable building blocks for LLM applications.
+LangChain and LangGraph have both reached v1.0 milestones.

 from langchain.agents import create_agent